STELLA-LYE/tp/docs/UserGuide.md

 7. **Improve generation of email template command**: When executing mail, mailtg command with an invalid group, including an non-existing group, empty group and group without Telegram invite link.
 TutorsContactsPro currently does not display a warning for users.
 We plan to improve them such that a warning message will be displayed when the input provided is invalid.

-8. **Make filter feature error message more specific**: When filtered with a non-existing group, the current error message displays`0 students listed!` which is too general.
-We plan to `filter` command check whether the `GROUP_NAME` provided is an existing group.
+8. **Make filter feature error message more specific**: When filtered with a non-existing group, the current error message displays `0 students listed!` which is too general.
+We plan to use `filter` command to check whether the `GROUP_NAME` provided is an existing group.
 The error message will then also mention the reason for failing to filter any students: `Group does not exist, 0 students listed!`

 _coming soon ..._